tarmac/browsercms/doc/features/design_integration.md

 ## Sitemap

+- Need to be able to drop content into empty folders.
+- Update server side to place items in sections/reorder
 - Disable access to sections for editors without permissions.
 - Remove GlobalMenu
 - Remove all unused selected element behavior